CUBRID/cubrid-manual/en/admin/admin_utils.rst

 *   **tde**: A utility that manages TDE encryption applied to the database

 *   *operation*: There are four types of operation: key addition, key deletion, key change, and showing keys' information.
-One operation must be given and they are exclusive.
+One operation must be set, and they are exclusive.

-*   *database_name*: The name of the database on which TDE administration operations are to be performed
+*   *database_name*: The name of the database on which TDE administration operations to be performed

 The following table shows <operation> available with the cubrid tde utility.